 Buckley, though, is reliably excellent.
 She throws herself into the role with feral, electric energy, bringing intensity and unpredictability to the Bride.
 Watching her stomp through the movie with wild hair and blackened tongue is easily the best part of the experience.
 If The Bride! becomes a cult film someday, it’ll be because of her.

-In James Whale’s 1935 classic Bride of Frankenstein, the Bride appears for only a few minutes, near the end.
+In James Whale’s Bride of Frankenstein, the Bride appears for only a few minutes, near the end.
 She doesn’t have any dialogue.
-In fact, when the Monster approaches her and says “Friend?”, the Bride (memorably played by Elsa Lanchester) reacts by screaming and rejecting him rather than speaking.
+In fact, when the Monster approaches her and says “Friend?”, the Bride (memorably and iconically played by Elsa Lanchester) reacts by screaming and rejecting him rather than speaking.

-In the end, despite Buckley’s good performance and Gyllenhaal’s bold ideas, The Bride! is a misfire.
-It’s the kind of movie that sounds good in theory — let’s put one of today’s best actresses in a midnight creature feature alongside Christian Bale and tell her to go nuts — but sitting through it feels like being trapped inside a very strange dream.
+The Bride! made me want to scream.
+Despite Buckley’s good performance and Gyllenhaal’s bold ideas, the film is a misfire.
+It’s the kind of work that sounds good in theory — let’s put one of today’s best actresses in a midnight creature feature alongside Christian Bale and tell her to go nuts — but sitting through it feels like being trapped inside a very strange dream.

 I’m giving The Bride! a C.